Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Related Work

 \section{Related Work}

-\textbf{Multimodal Large Language Models (MLLMs).} The field of MLLMs has rapidly evolved into highly capable systems integrating perception and reasoning.
-Foundational open-source models like LLaVA~\citep{liu2023improvedllava,llavaov}, Qwen-VL~\citep{bai2023qwen, bai2025qwen2}, and InternVL~\citep{chen2024internvl, chen2024expanding} effectively align visual features with LLMs.
-This paradigm has been extended from static images to video with models such as LLaVA-Video~\citep{zhang2024video} and InternVideo~\citep{wang2022internvideo}.
-While proficient at general visual question answering, these models often struggle with tasks requiring a deep, localized understanding of specific visual details.
+\textbf{Multimodal Large Language Models (MLLMs).} MLLMs have rapidly advanced into powerful systems combining perception and reasoning.
+Foundational open-source models such as LLaVA~\cite{liu2023improvedllava,llavaov}, Qwen-VL~\cite{bai2023qwen, bai2025qwen2}, and InternVL~\cite{chen2024internvl, chen2024expanding} effectively align visual features with LLMs.
+This paradigm has expanded from static images to video with models such as LLaVA-Video~\cite{zhang2024video} and InternVideo~\cite{wang2022internvideo}.
+Despite progress in general visual question answering, these models still struggle with tasks requiring precise, localized visual reasoning~\cite{wu2024v,zou2024seconds,wu2025survey}.